Creating Your First Event Broker Service

 - How to sign up for PubSub+ Cloud.

-- How to create a messaging service.
+- How to create an event broker service.

 Click Start Service.

-Create messaging service
+Create the event broker service

-To see these steps in action, watch the Overview video.
+To see these steps in action, watch the Overview Video.

-When your service has started, you can see the following information on the tabs across the top of the screen:
+Once your service has started, you can see the following information on the tabs across the top of the screen:

 - Manage: Perform tasks such as configuring queues or managing clients.

-To find your messaging service's connection information:
+To find yourevent broker service's connection information:

-Step 4: Learn more
+Step 4: Learn More